1983

 Interesting to see Robert Bruce debut a new Escort, his Capri eventually getting the heave ho.
 Naturally Robert was taking it a bit easy in its first meeting, but he still would not have been happy with Willie Miller spinning him out on his way to his Final win.

 For May's third meeting the Cecil Trophy for Saloon Stocks was the days quarry.
 A bit of explanation for this is necessary.
 It was originally decided that a Trophy Race in memory of the late promoter Roy Cecil would be competed for in each formula.
 This would be a one off, and it was designated "The Roy Cecil Special".
 However Roy & Nigel had previously discussed the possibility in 1981 of instigating a new trophy to be raced for each season by all the formulae.
 The prize money was as follows:- 1st - £100, 2nd - £30, 3rd - £20, 4th - £10, 5th - £6 & 6th - £4.
+This then was the trophy being raced for at this meeting.
+There would be a different one for each formula and the Saloon Stocks were the first formula to compete.

 22 Saloon started the meeting, Keith Jarman & Willie Miller picked up the heats.
 The Final saw another innovation tried out by the promoters.
 The runners would all start in "Indian File" fashion.